System

 Feedin priority mode is suitable for areas with high feed-in revenue.
 Its operation logic: The electricity generated by PV is preferentially used to meet the demands of C&I loads.
 After that, if there is still power left, it will be sold to the grid to gain profits.

-- (Optional) Enable Charge&Discharge period 2 and set parameters for it.
+- (Optional) Enable Charge&Discharge Period 2.
+Specify start and end times for it.
+Finally, save all data.

 # Backup Mode

 Backup mode is suitable for areas where power failure happens frequently.
-People living here should store enough energy to deal with this situation.
+People living here should store enough energy to deal with such situations.

-- (Optional) Enable Charge&Discharge period 2 and set parameters for it.
+- (Optional) Enable Charge&Discharge Period 2.
+Specify start and end times for it.
+Finally, save all data.

 # Manual Mode